arichtman/nix/cilium.md

 - There is an iptables-based implementation which we'll skip.
 Rough enough following nftables and eBPF.

 ## Issues

-### Failing BGP sessions

-Looks like 2 nodes are stuck at _Waiting for peer OPEN_ - mum and fat-controller.
-I wonder if this is anything to do with them being on the Proxmox SDN...

-### Dynamic peering

-OPNsense may allow adding an entire network segment for peering.
-FRR seems to have dynamic peering - need to look into that.

 ### Dynamic router IDs